microsoft/DeepSpeed/docs/_posts/2022-07-18-deepspeed-azure.md

 This blog post was written by the DeepSpeed team in collaboration with the AzureML and the AzureHPC team.
 We would like to acknowledge several individuals who made this work possible:
 - AzureHPC team: Russell Hewett, Kushal Datta, Prabhat Ram, Jithin Jose, and Nidhi Chappell
 - AzureML team: Vijay Aski, Razvan Tanase, Miseon Park, Savita Mittal, Ravi Shankar Kolli, Prasanth Pulavarthi, and Daniel Moth
-- DeepSpeed team: Ammar Ahmad Awan, Jeff Rasley, Samyam Rajbhandari, and Yuxiong He
+- DeepSpeed team: Ammar Ahmad Awan, Jeff Rasley, Samyam Rajbhandari, Martin Cai, and Yuxiong He
 - CTO office advisors: Gopi Kumar and Luis Vargas